haglobah/manzanit0.github.io/_posts/2021-02-17-left-joins-vs-single-queries.md

 ---
 layout: post
-title: Deciding between LEFT JOINs and separate single queries
+title: LEFT JOINs VS separate single queries
 author: Javier Garcia
 category: postgres
 tags: sql, postgres
 ---

-I've always believed that whenever you managed to retrieve the data in a single query, that would always be more optimal than doing multiple queries, just because there would be less round-trips, because Postgres wouldn't overfetch... whatever.
+I've always believed that whenever you managed to retrieve data from a database in a single query, it would always be much better than doing multiple queries, just because there would be less round-trips between the server and the database, because "things" are optimised at the database level, etc..
 Well, I was wrong.
+At least on some level.

+While it is true that most database engines nowadays will optimise queries so that they'll perform better to a single query than to many, today I learnt that when doing multiple LEFT JOINs, sometimes it's much more expensive in terms of the data transferred to join than to do separate queries.
+This means that a query with multiple left joins will end up returning much more data than performing separate queries.

+I actually learnt this when I saw a piece of code that was doing 6 separate queries and decided to blindly refactor it into 5 LEFT JOINs.
+After the refactor I went ahead and benchmarked the refactored approach with the old one... only to find out that by doing a single query I actually hindered the performance from 30ms to 80ms!
+I didn't understand, so I started digging, and that's when I realised that the fact that the database was sending three times as much data over the wire was actually what slowed down my code.

-Today I learnt that in the case of LEFT JOINs, sometimes it's much more expensive to join than to do separate queries.
-Why?
-The reason is that when you do a left join between table A and table B you get all the records of table A repeated as many times as children it has in table B. This means that **a LEFT JOIN will use exponentially more data since the result will be a cartesian product**.
+So, Why does this happen?
+It's simply a characteristic of the relational model.The reason is that when you do a left join between table A and table B you get all the records of table A repeated as many times as children it has in table B. This means that a query using multiple, depending on the model, **LEFT JOINs will use exponentially more data since the result will be a cartesian product**.

 This sounds terribly mathematic and cryptic, and could probably be summarised